angus-101/ising-model/README.md

 I wrote programs to simulate the Ising model, both in 2D and 3D.
 These made use of parallelisation (using both distributed and shared memory) and Cython to speed up the code.
+This was also run on BlueCrystal Phase 3, a university supercomputer that runs on Linux.